Stuffed vine leaves make a delicious healthy Mediterranean dinner.

 Freshly ground flax seed too is rich in oleic acid, but it is the best non-fish source of omega-3 fatty acid.

-Do yourself and your family a big favour: make the decision NEVER to buy white rice again.
+Do yourself and your family a big favour: make the decision NEVER to buy white rice again, brown rice is the word.
 Why?
 Two reasons:

 You'll find some sites describing legumes and nuts as anti nutrients; it's because of the phytate content in them.
 They would frown on making stuffed vine leaves with lentil protein.